 Hello, I’m Darek @ Designs by Rudy / Chicago concrete furniture design studio

 I am the designer and creator behind Designs by Rudy, a custom concrete furniture studio in the Chicagoland area.
-I specialize in designing and building conference tables, coffee tables, consoles, benches, side tables, and smaller concrete accent pieces.
+I specialize in designing and building concrete conference tables, coffee tables, consoles, benches, side tables, and smaller concrete accent pieces.

 My portfolio includes many designs that are a perfect fit in any indoor or outdoor space.
 To truly bring out the best in a particular environment, I work with clients to design custom furniture that meets their exact needs.

-Whether it’s a conference room table that incorporates a company’s logo and elements that define their brand, or a complete patio set that perfectly complements its surroundings, I can bring any vision to life.
+Whether it’s a concrete conference table that incorporates a company’s logo and elements that define their brand, or a complete patio set that perfectly complements its surroundings, I can bring any vision to life.

 Take a look around my website.
 If you like what you see, give me a call and we can talk about any ideas or projects you may have – no matter how unusual!